SiddhantSonkar/Heart-Disease-Prediction-Using-Machine-Learning/README.md

 - Compared between: KNN, Logistic Regression and RandomForestClassifier
 - Performed Hyperparameter Tuning to increase the accuracy of Models.
 - Extracted Evaluation Matices for Performance Insights.
-Performing:
+--Performing:
-ROC Curve and AUC Scores
+1. ROC Curve and AUC Scores
-Confusion Matrix
+2. Confusion Matrix
-Classification Report: Presision Score, Recall Score and f1 Score Cross Validation
+3. Classification Report: Presision Score, Recall Score and f1 Score
+4. Cross Validation
 - Fianlly, performed Feature Importance to see which all parameters contributes majority differences.